What is Bit (Binary Digit)?

 Binary Prefix

-To determine the difference between decimal and binary prefixes, the IEC (International Electrotechnical Commission), a standardization team, proposed prefixes containing the word binary with the shortened unions of the International System of Units in 1997.
+To clarify the difference between decimal and binary prefixes, the IEC proposed new terms in 1997.

 Data Unit Table